 - Your name

-- Your place of work and other credentials (if it applies to the subject matter)
+- Your education, place of work, or other credentials (if it applies to the subject matter)

 - Contact/social media information of your choosing